 Mirages' ability pools are similar to the skill trees seen in Kingdom Hearts 3D, with monsters gaining AP as their levels increase,which they can then spend to unlock nodes on their respective grids in order to boost stats, gain new abilities or evolve to stronger forms.
 The two protagonists, on the other hand, have something slightly more akin to Final Fantasy VII's Materia system; they have no abilities of their own, but can equip "Mirajewels" that grant them spells and abilities, with more slots being unlocked as their levels increase and certain tasks are completed.

 Some creative new mechanics quickly show themselves too, though.
 The most prominent of these is Stacking; basically, you stack up to three of your characters atop one another, which effectively combines their stats and move pools into a single, stronger whole.
 Though you get fewer turns doing this, a stack is much more resilient and versatile than its component characters, making this an invaluable strategy for surviving tough battles.
 However, if a stack takes too many hits in a battle, they can be tipped over, forcibly separating the stack into its component characters until the player recombines them or wins the battle.
 Enemies are also frequently found in stacks and get similar bonuses when they do so, which adds another layer of strategy to things.
+It is a frequent problem, though, that huge groups of smaller enemies will almost always tople your towers after only a turn or two of combat due to getting so many more turns in than you, which often gets you into a drawn-out and frustrating loop of getting knocked over and dizzied, then trying to rebuild your towers and clear them out before they peck you to death.

 The gameplay itself is primarily aimed at a younger audience, and as a result features relatively simple dungeon designs and puzzles.
 That said, there are still numerous optional quests with items to find, shortcuts to discover and plot threads with classic Final Fantasy characters to experience to keep things engaging for more experienced players.
 Many NPCs have the usual assortment of fetch and monster-hunt quests, while some monsters have abilities that can uncover hidden items or pathways -having a Mirage with the Wander ability in the party in certain environments can allow them to uncover secret items that otherwise would not be accessible, while having one with Flight allows the party to move over small gaps they otherwise couldn't, for example.
 Most dungeons also contain at least one special switch, which can open new paths if certain conditions are met.
 Most often, this entails building stacks with certain requirements, such as having a Weight of at least 8 and statistics (such as elemental resistances) above a certain value.
 These are rarely required to progress, but often lead to secret areas with useful items, so it is worth collecting monsters to see what each one contains.